Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: INTRODUCTION

-Since existing safety validation approaches would require billions of test kilometers under representative conditions before market launch~\cite{Wachenfeld.2016}, new methods for the release of ADS-equipped vehicles are currently under development.
-One of these methods is the scenario-based development and test approach, as proposed by project PEGASUS~\cite{PEGASUSProjectConsortium.2019Accessed:Jan.202022}.
-Following the paradigm of this approach, the majority of conventional driving kilometers is not challenging enough and thus a reduction of the test effort is to be expected when testing exclusively relevant scenarios~\cite{Ulbrich.2015}.
-In recent years, the focus of research into safety validation approaches for ADS has primarily been set on highway applications (e.g., a Highway Chauffeur)~\cite{PEGASUSProjectConsortium.2019Accessed:Jan.202022}.
-With the approval of the first Level~3 ADS for traffic jam situations within highway environments by German Federal Motor Transport Authority~(KBA) by end of~2021~\cite{DaimlerAG.2021Accessed:Jan.172022}, series-production ADS-equipped vehicles are expected to be introduced on public roads soon.
+Since safety validation approaches currently applied to driving automation systems (SAE Level $<$ 3~\cite{SocietyofAutomotiveEngineers.}) would require billions of representative test kilometers before market launch~\cite{Wachenfeld.2016}, new approaches to safety validation of ADS-equipped vehicles are under development.
+One of these approaches is the scenario-based development and test approach, as proposed inter alia by project PEGASUS~\cite{Mazzega.2019}.
+There are several other projects and efforts related to the scenario-based approach such as DARPA Assured Autonomy (US)~\cite{DefenseAdvancedResearchProjectsAgency.}, Scenic initiated at UC Berkeley (US)~\cite{Fremont.2019}, SAKURA (Japan)~\cite{SAKURAProjectConsortium.}, Zenzic (UK)~\cite{ZenzicProjectConsortium.}, and MOOVE (France)~\cite{MOOVEProjectConsortium.}.
+Following the paradigm of this approach, a high amount of the test effort is shifted to simulation-based approaches~\cite{Pilz.2019,Nalic.2021,Hallerbach.2022} ranging from model-in-the-loop over various X-in-the-loop test methods (e.g., hardware-in-the-loop, prototype-in-the-loop)~\cite{Hallerbach.2018,Steimle.2022} to real-world driving on proving grounds and public roads, covering representative and relevant scenarios~\cite{Wood.2019,Ulbrich.2015}.
+In recent years, research into safety validation for ADS has primarily been focused on highway applications (e.g., a Highway Chauffeur)~\cite{Mazzega.2019}.
+With the approval of the first Level 3 ADS for traffic jam situations within highway environments by German Federal Motor Transport Authority (KBA) by end of 2021~\cite{DaimlerAG.2021}, series-production ADS-equipped vehicles are expected to be introduced on public roads soon.